EvanBasalik/90PercentofKustoin75PercentofanHour/Ingest.md

     | take 10
     ```

-    The query returns the following results from the ingested sample data.
+    The query should return the following results from the ingested sample data:

     ![snippet of results](https://docs.microsoft.com/en-us/azure/data-explorer/media/ingest-sample-data/query-results.png "Snippet of top 10 results")